Short and Sweet Praslin

 Much like Mahé, the best way to get around the island is by renting a car.
 As I am not confident enough to drive in a different country, I decided it was best to hire Robert’s services.
 He was professional and timely and I can certainly recommend him should you need this same service.

-PS: If you need Robert’s number (or my driver in Mahé,) jump here to leave me a comment and I’ll send it to you via email.
+PS: If you need Robert’s number (or my driver in Mahé,) leave me a comment below and I’ll send it to you via email.

 Another great option to get around Praslin is to book a tour on Get Your Guide.
 I didn't use this service for tours but I did use it for my airport transfer from the Seychelles International Airport to Beau Vallon and I can also recommend it.